YusukeIwaki/playwright-ruby-client/documentation/docs/article/guides/recording_video.md

 ## Getting video path and recorded video

-This is really confising for beginners, but in Playwright
+This is really confusing for beginners, but in Playwright

 * We can get the video path **only when page is alive (before calling BrowserContext#close or Page#close)**
 * We can acquire the completely saved video **only after calling  BrowserContext#close**